pereznetworks/TD-Project7/README.md

-# A Portfolio of my Apps
+# A Portfolio of Web Apps

+    **This will become a templator or demo project**

+   *the actual repo for my portofilo site is now a private repo, for obvious reason =)*

+   *the profile.json and data.json, have been "normalized", to show what kind of data should go into these files*

     built as part of Full Stack Java Script, Team TreeHouse Tech Degree, Unit 7